Kevineitor7/weather-app/README.md

 Displays the conditions of certain outdoor activities such as running, fishing, biking.
 More activities will be added.

-Each activity depending on the weather is categorized in 5 different levels with the following order:
+Each activity depending on the weather is arranged in 5 different categories with the following order:
 1. Ideal
 2. Great
 3. Good